-Your symbol is Hexagram number sixty-one, the higher self.
-When someone looks to the core of his/her being and sincerely takes guidance from that source, there will be success in all areas.
+When someone looks to the core of their being and sincerely takes guidance from that source, there will be success in all areas.

 The first line, yang, shows one who concentrates on the matter at hand.
 This person finds peace and strength from within that could not come from any other source.

 The third line, yin, shows one who is sincere at heart, yet confused by outside circumstances.
-Obstacles may indicate that one's position has not been adequately thought out.
+Obstacles may indicate the person needs to spend more time thinking things through.

 The fourth line, yin, shows one who has outgrown teammates.
 It may be time to go ahead on one's own, with the full moon as a guide.

 The fifth line, yang, shows one who is sincere, who gathers close associates.
-The truth s/he shares is awe-inspiring, and it increases self-confidence.
+The truth they share is awe-inspiring, and it increases self-confidence.

 The sixth line, yang, shows a rooster trying to fly to heaven.
-This is a failing proposition, so it is not wise to continue.
-It is best to be honest about one's strengths and limitations, for sincerity cannot make up for an ill-conceived plan.
+It is best to be honest about one's strengths and limitations, for sincerity cannot do everything.